Open Data Hub logo

 Procedure

-1. Create a data connection to connect the object storage to your data science project, as described in Adding a data connection to your data science project.
+1. Create a connection to connect the object storage to your data science project, as described in Adding a connection to your data science project.

-2. Configure a pipeline server to use the data connection, as described in Configuring a pipeline server.
+2. Configure a pipeline server to use the connection, as described in Configuring a pipeline server.

 3. Create the data science pipeline as follows: